 Private road is under shared ownership

-There could be disagreements with neighbours about costs, leading to delayed repairs and further damage to the road.
+There could be disagreements with neighbours about costs, leading to delayed repairs and further damage to the street.
 This could also increase your car costs if you drive on uneven surfaces for an extended period.

 Additional insurance costs for the private road